Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 I don't use BMI as a way to determine who is a candidate for the surgery because I believe it is an inaccurate method of measuring weight.
 I always examine a patient's unique body type and concerns instead.

 Will I need drains after my surgery?
+Can I have a tummy tuck without drains?

 Usually, I don't place drains for my patients because I apply unique suturing techniques that make them unnecessary.
+This is a feature that doesn't affect the tummy tuck cost Canada.
+Drainless tummy tuck complications are very few, and I've found that the benefits of having no drains often outweight the drawbacks.

 Tummy tuck can be a more invasive procedure.
 To make an informed decision, you should be aware of the possible risks: